 The objective of this step is to ensure that the system, configured for deployment, complies with the security specifications as given in the SSAA.
 Certification evaluation is applied to hardware, software, firmware, and additionally includes site inspection.
-The main functional items are listed below.
+Main functional items are listed below and definitions, where definitions of terms may be found in the glossary:

 - Security Test and Evaluation

 - Penetration Testing

 - TEMPEST and Red-Black verification

 - Validation of COMSEC compliance

 - System management analysis

 - Site accreditation survey

-- Contingency plan evaluation

-- Risk-based management review
+- Contingency plan evaluation - Risk-based management review